eachabys/KATA_SEARCH/README.md

 ### SRC

 The solution to this problem was written in Python v.3.6.
-It was broken into 3 parts which can be found in the [py_scripts](https://github.com/eachabys/KATA_SEARCH/tree/master/src/py_scripts) subdirectory of the [src](https://github.com/eachabys/KATA_SEARCH/tree/master/src) directory.
-Each python script performs a search in different directions: kata_word_search_01.py (performs only horizontal and vertical searches) kata_word_search_02.py (performs only diagonal search in the direction parallel to the main dexter diagonal) kata_word_search_03.py (performs only diagonal search in the direction perpendicular to the main dexter diagonal)
+The python script can be found in the [py_scripts](https://github.com/eachabys/KATA_SEARCH/tree/master/src/py_scripts) subdirectory of the [src](https://github.com/eachabys/KATA_SEARCH/tree/master/src) directory.

-To run the solutions one can use the command line and the script provided in the src directory,
+To run the solution (python script) one can use the command line and the script provided in the src directory,

     sh main_command.sh

-which would run the python scripts one by one.
-The python scripts are supposed to run one by one, not simultaneously, since each script reduces the amount of the following searches.
+which runs a python3 script:

+    python3 ./py_scripts/kata_word_search.py

 ##### Libraries

-The following external library/package was used in the python scripts:
+The following external library/package was used in the python coding solution kata_word_search.py: numpy
-Numpy